alexwllms/scripts/README.md

-# Useful JavaScript Snippets
+# Useful code snippets

-Useful repository of commonly used JavaScript modules.
+Useful repository of commonly used JavaScript modules and Sass functions.